ELI Employment Opportunities

 - English for Specific Purposes (such as business, health sciences, STEM, etc.)

 - Test Preparation (TOEFL, IELTS, GRE, GMAT, etc.)

 Currently, instructors are hired as part-time, contracted workers per course per term.
 Instructors are paid a fair and favorable amount for the course as a whole.
 Upon hiring and orientation, instructors may teach up to 2-4 courses per term, depending on enrollment.
 This position does not include benefits.

 Candidates must have a master's degree in TESOL, TESL, TEFL, applied linguistics, or other closely related field with appropriate coursework in language acquisition and language teaching.
-All instructor applicants should have relevant training and experience that includes elements of language teaching methodology, second language acquisition, language structure, linguistics, intercultural communication and dynamics and a practicum teaching experience.
+All instructor applicants should have relevant training and experience that includes elements of language teaching methodology, second language acquisition, language structure, linguistics, intercultural communication and dynamics, and a practicum teaching experience.
 Excellent proficiency in English is required, e.g. CEFR Level Group C1.5-C2.
-Newer teachers just exiting their MA TESOL programs may apply to become part of our ELI’s instructor mentoring program.

 The Type of Applicant the ELI is Seeking: